 We may provide access to information, products or services offered on websites that are owned or operated by other companies ("Third Party Websites").
 We provide this access through the use of hyperlinks that automatically move you from a Huntington Site to the Third Party Website.

 While we do our best to provide you with helpful, trustworthy resources, we cannot endorse, approve or guarantee information, products, services or recommendations provided at any Third Party Website.
 Because we may not always know when information on a linked site changes, Huntington is not responsible for the content or accuracy of any Third Party Website.
 Huntington shall not be responsible for any loss or damage of any sort resulting from the use of a link on its websites nor will it be liable for any failure of products or services advertised or provided on any Third Party Website.

 Products, services, and benefits offered by third parties at Third Party Websites are obligations of those third parties, are not an obligation of, a deposit of, or guaranteed by Huntington or any of its affiliates, and are not FDIC insured.

-Online surveys and sweepstakes are offered from time to time on the Site.
+Online surveys and sweepstakes are offered from time to time on our Sites.
 Online surveys are used so that we can gather information to better serve you.
 Based on the information you provide to us, we may inform you of accounts and services from Huntington.
 You are not required to complete online surveys, sweepstakes or promotions.
-You should carefully review the rules of each sweepstakes or promotion in which you participate through the Site, as they may contain additional important information about Huntington's use of Personal Information about you.
+You should carefully review the rules of each sweepstakes or promotion in which you participate through our Sites, as they may contain additional important information about Huntington's use of Personal Information about you.
 To the extent that the terms and conditions of each sweepstakes or promotion concerning treatment of your Personal Information conflict with this Online Policy, the terms and conditions will control.